dimitri-voytan/dimitri-voytan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-This page is under construction and will be updated soon!
+**This page is still under construction and will be updated soon!**
+I'm a data scientist with a passion for building products that help people.
+I'm currently working on applications of AI/ML methods with physical constraints and inverse problems.
+I started my career in geophysics and worked on nuclear explosion monitoring and deep learning/generative model applications for seismic imaging and inversion.